Respect for Human Rights

 Prohibition of Forced Labor

-The Kyocera Group Human Rights Policy and Kyocera Supply Chain CSR Procurement Guideline prohibit slavery, human trafficking and all other forced labor, along with child labor, throughout the Kyocera Group.
+The Kyocera Group Human Rights Policy prohibits slavery, human trafficking and all other forced labor, along with child labor, throughout the Kyocera Group.
 Our supply chain is also required to comply with the Kyocera Group Responsible Business Conduct Guidelines.

 Freedom of Association

 At Kyocera, great emphasis is put on building relationships based on trust and heart-to-heart bonds among employees.
 Labor-management relations at Kyocera go beyond the generally accepted idea of harmony between management and labor.
-At Kyocera, the basis of the relationship is "coaxial labor and management," where perspectives are shared on the same level (Union membership rate: 95.3%).
-We carry out sports meets, summer festivals and many other kinds of events that stimulate and sustain such relations through unity.
-In Europe, the U.S.A., China and other countries, Kyocera continues to maintain appropriate labor relations via thorough labor-management consultation in accordance with labor laws of individual countries.
-Labor and management on the same axis is the key for successful labor relations.
-Maintaining this stance will help to resolve problems in the workplace and keep the company on the path of sustainable development.
+At Kyocera, the basis of the relationship is "coaxial labor and management," where perspectives are shared on the same level (Union membership rate: 97.5%).
+We carry out a wide variety of events to cultivate and sustain such relationships through unified effort.
+In Europe, the United States, China and other countries, Kyocera continues to maintain appropriate labor relations via thorough labor-management consultation in accordance with the labor laws of individual countries.
+Maintaining the labor-management relations based on the same axis, Kyocera works on resolving problems in the workplace and keeping the company on the path of sustainable development.

 Corporate Motto / Management Rationale / Management Philosophy